Do t-Statistic Hurdles Need to be Raised?: Introduction

 In this paper, I examine whether these calls can be empirically justified.
 An empirical justification is critical, as prior beliefs regarding cutting edge research are sure to vary across scholars.\footnote{For contrasting prior beliefs regarding asset pricing, see \citet{cochrane2017macro} and \citet{barberis2018psychology}.} Moreover, an empirical justification seems possible, as multiple testing statistics provide methods for estimating hurdles that control the false discovery rate (FDR) (\citet{benjamini1995controlling}).
 Indeed, FDR methods are central to \citet*{harvey2016and}'s argument and the concept is also used in \citet{benjamin2018redefine}.

 I find that raising the t-hurdle may be difficult to justify empirically.
-My results differ from previous studies because I explicitly acknowledge identification problems.
-Identification is important because the data on academic discoveries exhibit publication bias: results that fail to meet the existing t-hurdle are often unobserved.
-Unobserved results need to be extrapolated, which can lead to weak identification: likelihood functions that depend little on certain model parameters (\citet{canova2009back}).
+My results differ from previous studies because I acknowledge weak identification: the problem that likelihood functions may depend little on certain model parameters (\citet{canova2009back}).
+This problem is important because the data on academic discoveries exhibit publication bias: results that fail to meet the existing t-hurdle are often unobserved.
+Unobserved results need to be extrapolated, which can lead to weak identification of the key determinants of t-hurdles.
 I characterize this problem in a theoretical analysis that extends \citet{benjamini1995controlling} to a setting with publication bias (as in \citet{hedges1992modeling}).
 In an empirical analysis, I bootstrap t-hurdle estimates using a rich dataset of published cross-sectional stock return predictors (\citet{ChenZimmermann2021}).
 Consistent with the theory, the empirical estimates say little about whether hurdles should be raised, stay the same, or even be lowered.

 At the same time, I find other multiple testing statistics are more strongly identified.
 Empirical Bayes shrinkage and the FDR among published factors (\citet{chen2020publication,chen2021most}) focus on the right tail of t-stats, and this portion of the distribution tends to be well-observed, in spite of publication bias.
 For cross-sectional predictors, I find that published t-stats are biased upward by at most 28\% and that the FDR for published predictors is at most 22\%, with 95\% confidence.
 This strong identification, as well as the weak identification of t-hurdles, is also found across 10 alternative model specifications.
 Robustness is intuitive, as the theoretical results impose few functional form assumptions.
 Readers may differ on whether a worst-case FDR of 22\% is satisfactory, but at least some will interpret these results as implying that $t$-hurdles need not be raised for the cross-sectional predictability literature.